 The purpose of a disciplinary investigation is to ensure that all of the facts are fully explored and to collect all relevant information, including any mitigation, to allow the investigating officer to make an informed decision about what did or did not happen.
-A representative from Human Resources will advise and guide managers throughout the investigation.
+A representative from HR will advise and guide managers throughout the investigation.

-As Investigating Officer you will discuss terms of reference so you understand the detail of what you are being asked to look at, whether a recommendation is required and who you should report to.
+As investigating officer you will discuss terms of reference so you understand the detail of what you are being asked to look at, whether a recommendation is required and who you should report to.

-As Investigating Officer, your responsibilities are to:
+As investigating officer, your responsibilities are to:

-- Consider an investigation plan which sets out the parameters, areas you need to consider and timescales. - Gather all the relevant facts promptly or as soon as is practicable. - Establish the exact nature of what has happened/what the employee is alleged to have done, the circumstances surrounding this and why it has occurred. - Summarise your findings in an investigation report and recommend whether or not the allegations should be considered at a disciplinary hearing. - Be thorough, objective and fair. - Present your report, the supporting evidence and witnesses at a disciplinary hearing and answer questions as required. - Attend any subsequent appeal hearing as a witness if required. - Keep a timeline of contact with all parties involved and where delays are caused by either party record these along with the reasons
+- consider an investigation plan which sets out the parameters, areas you need to consider and timescales - gather all the relevant facts promptly or as soon as is practicable - establish the exact nature of what has happened/what the employee is alleged to have done, the circumstances surrounding this and why it has occurred - summarise your findings in an investigation report and recommend whether or not the allegations should be considered at a disciplinary hearing - be thorough, objective and fair - present your report, the supporting evidence and witnesses at a disciplinary hearing and answer questions as required - attend any subsequent appeal hearing as a witness if required - keep a timeline of contact with all parties involved and where delays are caused by either party record these along with the reasons.

-In carrying out an investigation you must:
+Carrying out an investigation

-- Make sure the investigation is carried out within reasonable timescales as possible. - Decide how best to conduct the investigation.
-This will depend on the complexity of the case e.g.in some circumstances a witness statement will suffice, in others you may need to meet with witnesses to have a full discussion. - Talk to the employee(s) at a suitable point to establish the full facts, take a statement and keep notes from the meeting. - Talk to other staff/individuals that are involved to establish the full facts at the appropriate time in the investigation.
-Take statements from witnesses and keep notes of investigatory meetings. - Gather any other relevant information from appropriate sources including relevant policies and procedures and advice from other SSSC officers e.g. Head of Legal and Governance, Head of Finance.
+- Make sure the investigation is carried out within as reasonable timescales as possible. - Decide how best to conduct the investigation.
+This will depend on the complexity of the case eg in some circumstances a witness statement will suffice, in others you may need to meet with witnesses to have a full discussion. - Talk to the employee(s) at a suitable point to establish the full facts, take a statement and keep notes from the meeting. - Talk to other staff/individuals that are involved to establish the full facts at the appropriate time in the investigation.
+Take statements from witnesses and keep notes of investigatory meetings. - Gather any other relevant information from appropriate sources including relevant policies and procedures and advice from other SSSC officers eg Head of Legal and Corporate Governance, Head of Finance.
 Remain impartial and objective, do not make assumptions.